 It is recommended that children stay away from elderberry, although there is little risk if it’s accidentally consumed at a low dose.

 However, elderberry does not cure colds directly.
-Rather, it has a number of antioxidant molecules, including vitamin C and polyphenols, that help boost the activity of the immune system.
+Rather, it has some antioxidant molecules, including vitamin C and polyphenols, that help boost the activity of the immune system.
 This helps the body to fight the infection that is causing the cold.

 However, if you plan on taking elderberry for long periods, you should consult with your doctor and discuss any other medicine you are taking.